logo

 • selectors[i] is the i‑th selector (optional).

-• returnsList[i] is the i‑th explicit return type (optional).
+• returnsList[i] is the i‑th return type (optional).

 • formats[i] is the i‑th format specifier (optional).